trishatjokro/fx-carry-alpha-audit/README.md

 on FX volatility/ambiguity regimes.
 Attempt 3 only tested the unconditional version.
-Attempt 4 builds a free-data volatility/ambiguity-dispersion regime measure (cross-sectional realized-vol and vol-dispersion across the same 25-currency universe) **in the spirit of** that idea — see attempt 4's own README for an important caveat: secondary summaries of ACS suggest their finding runs in the opposite direction from this overlay's rule (they associate *high* ambiguity with *higher* carry returns, not a signal to reduce exposure), which we have not verified against their full text.
-Attempt 4 calibrates a
-scale-down-in-high-vol-regimes rule **in-sample only**, freezes it, and re-runs the identical attempt-3 base strategy underneath it.
+Attempt 4 builds a free-data volatility/ambiguity-dispersion regime measure (cross-sectional realized-vol and vol-dispersion across the same 25-currency universe) **in the spirit of** that idea — see attempt 4's own README for a confirmed attribution correction: two independent secondary academic sources indicate ACS's actual finding runs in the opposite direction from this overlay's rule (they associate *high* ambiguity with *higher*, not lower, carry returns, via an interaction where ambiguity suppresses unwind risk during volatile periods).
+Attempt 4's overlay is therefore best read as an independently-motivated timing rule that performs well empirically here, not a validated implementation of ACS's mechanism.
+Attempt 4 calibrates a scale-down-in-high-vol-regimes rule **in-sample only**, freezes it, and re-runs the identical attempt-3 base strategy underneath it.